Robert Foster (American football): 2018

 Foster signed with the Buffalo Bills as an undrafted free agent on May 11, 2018, reuniting with Brian Daboll, his one-time offensive coordinator at Alabama.
 In Week 2, against the Los Angeles Chargers, he recorded his first two professional receptions, which went for 30 yards.
-He was waived on October 18, 2018, and was re-signed to the practice squad.
-He was promoted to the active roster on November 10, 2018.
+Foster was waived by Buffalo on October 18, and was re-signed to the practice squad.
+He was promoted to the active roster on November 10.

 Foster recorded his first 100-yard receiving game against the New York Jets on November 11, finishing with 105 yards on three receptions.
 Against the Jacksonville Jaguars two weeks later following the Bills' bye week, he recorded his first receiving touchdown, a 75-yard pass from Josh Allen.
 Foster finished that game with two receptions for 94 yards and the touchdown.
-In Week 13 against the Miami Dolphins he only caught one pass for 27 yards.
-In the next game against the New York Jets on December 9, he made a career high seven catches on eight targets for 104 yards.
-Against the Detroit Lions the following week, Foster excelled again, catching four passes for 108 yards, including a 42-yard touchdown from Allen, en route to a 14–13 Bills win.
+In Week 13 against the Miami Dolphins, he only caught one pass for 27 yards.
+In the team's next game against the New York Jets on December 9, Foster recorded a career-high seven catches on eight targets for 104 yards.
+Against the Detroit Lions the week after that, Foster excelled again, catching four passes for 108 yards, including a 42-yard touchdown from Allen, en route to a 14–13 Bills win.
 In the season finale, Foster caught four passes for 21 yards and a touchdown in a 42–17 win over Miami.

 Foster mentioned being cut from the team, demoted to the practice squad, and being brought back again as a "wake-up call" that sparked his late-season success.
-He finished his rookie season with 27 receptions for 541 yards and 3 touchdowns while averaging 20 yards per reception and was named by Pro Football Focus to its all-rookie team as an offensive flex player.
+He finished his rookie season with 27 receptions for 541 yards and three touchdowns while averaging 20 yards per reception and was named by Pro Football Focus to its all-rookie team as an offensive flex player.